Job fears, price spikes mean heartburn for Biden White House as economy revs up

 “I fully expect that will work itself out in the coming months,” she said.

-The Federal Reserve also is betting heavily inflation will cool on its own, even as hiring picks up steam over the summer, Americans start to travel again, and the Fed keeps its massive crisis levels of support intact.
+The Federal Reserve also is betting heavily inflation will cool on its own, even as hiring picks up steam over the summer, Americans start to travel again, and the Fed keeps its massive crisis levels of support intact here.

 The White House wouldn’t offer a timeline for when the economy will smooth out.
 But it doesn’t expect a repeat of April’s weak jobs report, and recent data show applicants for unemployment benefits fell to a 14-month low.